the bAIcameral mind

 you can kind of think of it like driving a car. the driver injests distance to objects in the road, intuits speed and bodily reaction timing, harbors a baseline road-rage stress level and relays these as physical instructions to the car (left brain), which doesn’t question the commands, it just executes on the gears of its machinery. it goes forward or backwards according the will of its ‘god’.

-the classic example is in a split-brain experiment where they silently commanded the right hemisphere to perform an action (like walking to one side of the room) and the patient complied.
-Then, when asked why they moved, their verbal left hemisphere, unaware of the command, instantly fabricates a logical-sounding but entirely incorrect excuse.
+the classic example was a split-brain experiment where they silently commanded the right hemisphere to perform an action (like walking to one side of the room) and the patient complied.
+Then, when asked why they moved, their verbal left hemisphere, unaware of the command, instantly fabricates a logical-sounding but entirely incorrect excuse. this is the same branch where joscha bach got his ‘consciousness is a story the brain tells itself’ in retrospect.

 why did this system emerge? jaynes argues it was a response to complexity. teilhard de chardin would say the same. animals run on simple automata: run, hide, chase, eat, mate. that’s sufficient for hunting and gathering, which, as jaynes points out, is basically what a bear or a coordinated wolf pack does. you don’t need syntactic language to chase a deer. but ~10,000 years ago agriculture changed everything. farming, tool construction, settlement planning, seasonal storage, trade, hierarchy — these are what jaynes calls enduring tasks, tasks that require sustained attention over hours, days, seasons. if you’re a pre-conscious human building a fish trap upstream from camp and you don’t yet have an inner narrator to keep you on task… how do you not just wander off to sleep under a tree? just ask the ADHD iPad kids to do the same lol.

-jaynes’s answer: the hallucinated voice kept you working. “keep planting. don’t stop. the winter is coming.” this (internalized) accountability allowed increasingly complex instructions to buffer across time. at the time, this came as the voice of gods’ wills (orphic hymns to persephone) and carried a quality of otherness, it felt like it came from outside, whereas we moderns experience our inner voice as ours, as part of an integrated self.
+the hallucinated voice kept you working. “keep planting. don’t stop. the winter is coming.” this (internalized) accountability allowed increasingly complex instructions to buffer across time. at the time, this came as the voice of gods’ wills (eg orphic hymns to persephone) and carried a quality of otherness, it felt like it came from outside, whereas we ‘moderns’ experience our inner voice as ours, as part of an integrated self.

-that integration is precisely what jaynes says happened ~3,000 years ago. the bicameral mind broke down. the two halves unified. the “god voice” was recognized as one’s own. humans developed what jaynes calls consciousness: an abstract mental space populated by an analog “I,” a metaphorical “me,” spatialized time, and a rich semantic toolkit for modeling the world. for the first time, we could simulate the future, assign causes to our behavior, and narrate ourselves through life.
+supposedly, somewhere around ~3,000 years ago the bicameral mind broke down and the two halves unified. the “god voice” was recognized as one’s own. humans developed what jaynes calls consciousness: an abstract mental space populated by an analog “I,” a metaphorical “me,” spatialized time, and a rich semantic toolkit for modeling the world. and for the first time, we could simulate the future, assign causes to our behavior, and narrate ourselves through life. descartes and the ‘enlightened’ took this to the extreme we live in today.

 the new god voice